 If one spouse is being harmed by the other or there are threats of harm, that spouse can seek a protection order.
-If a spouse is served notice of a restraining order against them during a divorce, that spouse should consult an experienced family law and criminal defense attorney to understand how the restraining order can affect their rights in a divorce.
+If a spouse is served notice of a restraining order against them during a divorce, that spouse should consult an experienced family law attorney to understand how the restraining order can affect their rights in a divorce.

 Obtaining a Protective Order During a Divorce